 Often being listened to is enough to help someone through a time of distress.
-Even just showing that you are there for them, and that you know they are going through a distressing time, can in itself be a comfort.
+Even just showing that you are there for them and that you recognise they are going through a distressing time, can in itself be a comfort.

 Are you a good listener?